vlooL411/mini-projects/readme.md

-# Mini-projects for developing skills in development under the React framework
+# Mini-projects for progressing skills in development under the React framework

 ```
 Install package: